 - Benefits: Health insurance (although not in every state), 401(k) retirement, 529 savings plans, commuter benefits, health savings accounts, flexible spending accounts.

 - Integrations: QuickBooks, Freshbooks, Xero, When I Work, Homebase, Ximble, Receipt Bank.

-- Add-ons & premium features: Time and attendance, unlimited access to certified HR professionals, employee org chart, HR training & templates, dedicated support team & phone line.
+- Add-ons and premium features: Time and attendance, unlimited access to certified HR professionals, employee org chart, HR training and templates, dedicated support team and phone line.